tairasoul/yahd2mm/README.md

 ## todo

-more nexus integration (properly get mod version from nexus, check for updates, show author)
+more nexus integration (properly get mod version from nexus, show author, open mod on nexus)

-implement refreshing for installing mods manually to the mods folder
+custom groups in mod list

+properly deploy with priorities when enabling/disabling in mod list